STATS 763 : Advanced Regression Methodology

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 3 hours of lectures, a 1 hour tutorial, 2 hours of reading and thinking about the content and 4 hours of work on assignments and/or test preparation.
+For this course, you can expect about 3 hours of lectures, a 1 hour tutorial, 2 hours of reading and thinking about the content and 6 hours of work on assignments and/or test preparation per week.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.